Kickstart or develop your own daily sketching habit with 100 simple and thought-provoking prompts from the creator of the 30-Day Sketchbook Challenge.

-I have written five art and craft books since my very first book, Learning Linocut, was self-published in 2011.
+I have written a total of art and craft books since my very first book, Learning Linocut, was self-published in 2011.

 On this page you will find some information about what these books are, why I love to write and how I got started with writing.

-Signed copies of my books are available to buy in my online shop (UK delivery only).
+Signed copies of my books are available to buy in my online shop.

 I truly love writing, creating art and sharing my knowledge, so publishing art books is something, for me, that ticks all the boxes.
 I also LOVE to work on a massive project and like many creative people I need a deadline to actually finish things.